cabforum/cabforum.org/content/posts/2019/2019-02-01-ballot-sc15-remove-validation-method-number-9.md

 This method has been retired and MUST NOT be used.
 Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.

-**— MOTION ENDS —**
+## Motion ends

-\*\** WARNING ***: USE AT YOUR OWN RISK.
+\*\\*\* WARNING \*\**: USE AT YOUR OWN RISK.
 THE REDLINE BELOW IS NOT THE OFFICIAL VERSION OF THE CHANGES (CABF Bylaws, Section 2.4(a)):

-A comparison of the changes can be found at: [https://github.com/dougbeattie/documents/compare/master…dougbeattie:SC15—Remove-Method-9](https://github.com/dougbeattie/documents/compare/master...dougbeattie:SC15---Remove-Method-9)
+A comparison of the changes can be found at: [https://github.com/dougbeattie/documents/compare/master…dougbeattie:SC15-Remove-Method-9](https://github.com/dougbeattie/documents/compare/master...dougbeattie:SC15---Remove-Method-9)

 The procedure for approval of this ballot is as follows: